aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/threedformat/_index.md

 ```

-Gets and sets the angle at which a ThreeDFormat object can be viewed.
+the angle at which a ThreeDFormat object can be viewed.

 **Returns:**
 double